spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Now that we've defined and generated the `HealthPickup` component and its properties, let's define the `HealthPickup` entity template!

-An entity template simply declares which SpatialOS components are present on the entity, the initial values of those components, and which worker types can read or write to the components.
+An entity template simply declares which SpatialOS components are present on the entity, the initial values of those components, and which worker types can read from or write to the components.

 The `HealthPickup` entity is a new type of entity, so we must create a new entity template.
 To do this, we'll need to add a new function within the `FpsEntityTemplates` class: